-In Florida, those joining a mass tort litigation have just four years from the date of injury or its discovery to file a lawsuit, or two years if the injury resulted in death.
+In Florida, those joining a mass tort litigation have just two years from the date of injury or its discovery to file a lawsuit, including if the injury resulted in death.
 This may sound like a long time, but other legal steps must be taken before filing a lawsuit.

 The plaintiff has to develop evidence to support the alleged wrongful act and calculate current and expected damages of the potential claim.
 The defendant must receive this information in a letter demanding damages.
 If the demand letter is not honored, filing a lawsuit is the next step.

 In mass tort cases, the injuries of the parties involved can be quite different.
 For example, the apartment complex fire can cause severe burns in one litigant, broken bones in another, and amputation in a third.
 Common damages are loss of income the injured person has because the injury prevents them from going to work.
 The injury may be so severe that future income is unable to be earned.
 Medical care and therapeutic treatment must be calculated based on actual expenses and estimates of necessary expenses that have not yet occurred.